benbria/uber-watchify/readme.markdown

 [watchify](https://github.com/substack/watchify), with some bonus features.

-## NOTICE: uber-watchify is currently broken with browserify 9.0.8

-If you're running into trouble, then downgrade your browserify to 9.0.7.
-Details [here](https://github.com/substack/node-browserify/issues/1203).

 `watchify` does some great stuff. `uber-watchify` takes it one step further.
 For big bundles, with lots of transforms, the bundling takes a long time (with jQuery and tranforms we are talking around 30 seconds).
 If you have incorporated watchify into your build system, and have it run on every start up,